Cloudlynx/docs/gettingstarted.rst

 The installation process in this document is for Linux distributions using packages.
 For Mac OS X, Microsoft Windows, or Linux installations using **pip**, please refer to the OpenStack documentation: http://docs.openstack.org/user-guide/content/install_clients.html.

+.. sidebar:: **Note:**

-**Note:** The installation of the OpenStack client packages depends on the Linux distribution.
+   The installation of the OpenStack client packages depends on the Linux distribution.

 Install OpenStack Clients for CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^